knative/serving/test/performance/README.md

 Knative Serving has different benchmarking scenarios:

 * [dataplane-probe](./benchmarks/dataplane-probe): Measures the overhead Knative has compared to a `Deployment`
 * [load-test](./benchmarks/load-test): Measures request metrics for Knative Services under load in different scenarios (Activator always in path, Activator only in path at zero, Activator moving out of path on high-load)
+* [real-traffic-test](./benchmarks/real-traffic-test): Simulates realistic traffic with random request latency, service startup latency and payload sizes.
 * [reconciliation-delay](./benchmarks/reconciliation-delay): Measures the time it takes to reconcile a `KnativeService` and its child CRs.
 * [rollout-probe](./benchmarks/rollout-probe): Measures request metrics for a rolling update of a scaled `KnativeService`.
 * [scale-from-zero](./benchmarks/scale-from-zero): Measures the latency of scaling 1, 5, 25 and 100 Knative Services from zero in parallel.